The Speckled Sussex is one of the world’s oldest chicken breeds earning them the title of heritage breed!

 As a fairly large and heavy bird, they provide ample table fare.
 Their meat is described as tender and is pink to white in color.

-The Speckled Sussex chicken only matures at 20 weeks compared to other chicken breeds that mature much earlier at around 16 weeks.
+The Speckled variety of the Sussex only matures at 20 weeks old compared to other chicken breeds that mature much earlier at around 16 weeks old.

 Is the Speckled Sussex Friendly?

-Yes, the Speckled Sussex chicken is described as a friendly bird and a favorite among backyard chicken keepers.
+Yes, Speckled Sussex chickens are described as friendly birds and a favorite among backyard chicken keepers.

 While they aren’t fluffy chickens, they are cold hardy and can tolerate confinement but if you let them free range for a few hours each day, you will really see them excel in their personality and their overall health.

-When raising chickens it is always important to look out for the bullies in the coop.
+When raising chickens it is always important to look out for the bullies in the chicken coop.

 Sussex chickens are not aggressive or overly dominant birds and they tend to be near the bottom of the pecking order.
 Look out for bullying behavior such as pecking and chasing by more assertive chickens.